The Modular Single Board Computer Design Process

 Traditionally, engineers embark on building everything from scratch, which unfortunately is not usually the best route.
 By using a COM or system-on-module (SoM) for the application-agnostic portion of your system, you’ve eliminated a significant portion of the traditional hardware design process.
 You can then take advantage of the standard electrical connections between your COM and modules to add application-specific hardware to your embedded system.
 This is a better approach to designing a modular single board computer from a system-on-chip (SoC) as this brings your system closer to application-specific and can limit your functionality.

 Raspberry Pi Compute module in a modular single board computer

 A modular single board computer is easier to redesign for different use cases as you are effectively taking advantage of clearly defined electrical connections between your application-agnostic COM and supporting components.
 With this modular approach, embedded system developers can focus on building a compelling, functional application-specific layer on top of their application-agnostic layer.

 Modular design is only possible with the right design tools and predefined modules.
-Geppetto from Gumstix contains a huge library of standard modules and COMs with predefined electrical connections in a rules-driven design interface.
-The modular design tools in Geppetto are accessible from your browser and include features like rule violation flagging, automatic backup, and a design checklist that helps you build a fully-functional modular single board computer.
+Upverter contains a huge library of standard modules and COMs with predefined electrical connections in a rules-driven design interface.
+The modular design tools in Upverter are accessible from your browser and include features like rule violation flagging, automatic backup, and a design checklist that helps you build a fully-functional modular single board computer.